Gurobi/gurobi-optimods/docs/source/mods/min-cost-flow.rst

 Minimum-Cost Flow
 =================

-Minimum-cost flow problems are defined on a graph where the goal is to route a certain amount of flow in the cheapest way.
-It is a fundamental flow problem as many other graph problems can be modelled using this framework, for example, the shortest-path, maximum flow, or matching problems.
+The minimum-cost flow problem routes flow through a graph in the cheapest possible way.
+It is a fundamental problem in graphs;
+many other problems can be modelled in this form, including shortest path, maximum flow, matching, etc.

-The first algorithm to solve this problem was proposed by Dantzig :footcite:p:`dantzig1951application`, :footcite:p:`dantzig1963linear`, called the `network simplex` (NS) algorithm.
-Other methods have been proposed since then but NS remains one the most efficient approaches.
+The first algorithm to solve this problem, proposed by Dantzig :footcite:p:`dantzig1951application` :footcite:p:`dantzig1963linear`, was called the `network simplex` (NS) algorithm.
+Other methods have been proposed since then, but NS remains one the most efficient approaches.
 Competitive methods on larger networks include cost-scaling methods (e.g. variants of the push-relabel algorithm by :footcite:t:`goldberg1990finding`).
 For a more detailed comparison see, for example, :footcite:t:`kovacs2015minimum`.